rolandjansky/athena/README.md

-Athena - 21.3 Branch for Simulation
+Athena - 21.9 Branch for Upgrade Phase-2
 ==========================

 This branch is currently used for:
-- MC18 Simulation Developments
+- Upgrade Phase-2 developments, such as ITK